Jamesxxx1997/thinkpad-x1-yoga-2018-hackintosh/README.md

 ## Working/Not working list
   - what is working
     - audio
-    - Built in Camera (connected through usb)
+    - Built in Camera (connected through usb , Integrated camera under system info)
     - brightness adjustment (via keyboard)
     - HDMI output throught type c slot and HDMI slot
     - wifi&bluetooth (swap your wifi card) [Broadcom DW1560(OEM by Dell), DW1830(OEM by Dell), BCM94352Z(OEM by Lenovo), BCM943602BAED(OEM by Lenovo), BCM94360CS2(OEM by Apple), BCM943602CS(OEM by Apple)]
     - trackpad (PS/2 synaptics trackpad , drived by acidanthera voodoops2)
     - *touchscreen*
-      - connected through usb
+      - connected through usb (pen and multitouch sensor under system info)
       - ***there is two option to get multitouch and pen support for touchscreen***
         - voodooi2c.kext and voodooi2chid.kext
           - recommended : for it is free , and gesture is very responsive